Hurricanes Harvey, Irma and Maria Disaster Relief Information

-- Carolina Disaster Relief listserv – It is no surprise that the Carolina community is responding in important ways to the immediate needs for relief in the aftermath of Hurricane Matthew and now hurricanes Harvey and Irma.
+- Carolina Disaster Relief listserv – It is no surprise that the Carolina community is responding in important ways to the immediate needs for relief in the aftermath of Hurricane Matthew and now hurricanes Harvey, Irma and Maria.
 The recovery period for affected communities is long and will span years.
 In addition to donating money and volunteering with established groups working with affected communities, there will be additional ways to help in the coming weeks and months.
 Periodic updates will be shared through the Carolina Disaster Relief listserv.
 To join the listserv, send an email to email@example.com.
 If you are aware of disaster response or recovery efforts being coordinated on campus, or if you are organizing efforts to help, please send an email to firstname.lastname@example.org.

 Ways to Help